Single Sign-on

 response_typecodeREQUIRED.
 The authorization grant type being requested.

-For SSO Tapico only supports the value code i.e. the authorization code flow.
+For SSO we only support the value code i.e. the authorization code flow.

 scopeopenid profile emailREQUIRED.
 The permissions that your app is requesting for approval.
 This must include openid at a minimum for SSO.